 •Pedestrian accident case involving the lack of protection surrounding a pedestrian area where there was a vehicle incursion: Confidential multi-million dollar settlement.
 This demonstrates that seemingly simple vehicle cases may have contributing causes other than the obvious, and may involve design and construction issues of the location of the incident.

-•Vehicle accident case resulting in death of victim.
+•Motorcycle accident case resulting in death of victim.
 The case was almost settled by another lawyer for $100,000, which was the primary wrongdoers insurance policy limits.
 Recognizing that the settlement was inadequate relative to the value of the case, prior counsel was discharged by client and a lawsuit was filed against 20 defendant corporations, individuals and design professionals.
 Confidential multi-million dollar settlement during trial.
 This demonstrates that seemingly simple vehicle cases may have contributing causes other than the obvious, and may involve design and construction issues of the location of the incident.

 •Vehicle collision case causing neurological injuries causing caudia equina syndrome and neurological injuries: $1,000,000 settlement representing a tender of the full policy limits.

 •Fire case in which it was alleged that the lack of an operational increased the risk of harm in preventing the victim from escaping a developing fire.
 This case employed experts to create smoke modeling exhibits and ultimately settled for $450,000.
 Although the fire was started by disputed means, a remedy was found by arguing that the lack of warning contributed to the victim’s injuries.

 •Accident case resulting in ankle fusion: Settlement of $350,000 representing a tender of the insurance policy limits.